Dao-Liang/quickNotes/tmux/manual.md

 show-environment [-g] [-t target-session] [variable] (alias: showenv)
 Display the environment for target-session or the global environment with -g.
 If variable is omitted, all variables are shown.
 Variables removed from the environment are prefixed with ‘-’.

 STATUS LINE
+状态行：
 tmux includes an optional status line which is displayed in the bottom line of each terminal.
 By default, the status line is enabled (it may be disabled with the status session option) and contains, from left-to-right: the name of the current session in square brackets; the window list; the title of the active pane in double quotes; and the time and date.
 The status line is made of three parts: configurable left and right sections (which may contain dynamic content such as the time or output from a shell command, see the status-left, status-left-length, status-right, and status-right-length options below), and a central window list.
 By default, the window list shows the index, name and (if any) flag of the windows present in the current session in ascending numerical order.
 It may be customised with the window-status-format and window-status-current-format options.
 The flag is one of the following symbols appended to the window name:

     Symbol	Meaning
     *	    Denotes the current window.
     -	    Marks the last window (previously selected).
     #	    Window is monitored and activity has been detected.
     !
 A bell has occurred in the window.
     ~	    The window has been silent for the monitor-silence interval.
     Z	    The window's active pane is zoomed.

 The # symbol relates to the monitor-activity window option.
 The window name is printed in inverted colours if an alert (bell, activity or silence) is present.
 The colour and attributes of the status line may be configured, the entire status line using the status-style session option and individual windows using the window-status-style window option.
 The status line is automatically refreshed at interval if it has changed, the interval may be controlled with the status-interval session option.